-If you don’t have one then make sure all of the clothing from the hotel is bagged and as soon as you get home to put it through a high heat dryer.
+In the event that you don’t want to buy a bed bug heater just make sure all of the clothing from the hotel is bagged.
+Providing that as soon as you get home you put it through a high heat dryer.
 Even if you did not see any fecal matter or get any bites it still does not mean the hotel room was bedbug-free.
-20% of people don’t react to bed bugs so they would have no idea that they are sleeping in a bed with bed bugs.
+20%-30% of people don’t react to bed bugs so they would have no idea that they are sleeping in a bed with bed bugs.

-5. Monitor your skin once you get home, there can be up to a 14 day delayed reaction from bed bugs.
-This means that the bed bug feeds on you but your skin does not show any bites or marks right away.
-This is only if you are the type that reacts to bed bug bites in the first place.
-If you get any skin reactions up to 2 weeks after returning from a trip you can keep monitoring, set out traps, or hire a K9 team to search your residence.
+Granted this is only true if you are the type that reacts to bed bug bites in the first place.
+Notably, if you get any skin reactions up to 2 weeks after returning from a trip you may have gotten bed bug bites from a hotel.
+The next step is to keep monitoring, set out bed bug traps, or hire a K9 team to search your residence.